lynshi/blog/content/posts/Gossip-Glomers:-Intro-and-Unique-ID-Generation.md

 With this being so accessible, I guess I'll be working through the Gossip Glomers as I get time.
 When I complete a challenge, I'll also write a post about my thought process[^2]!

 ---
-# Repository Structure
+# Repository Notes
 My code can be found on GitHub at [lynshi/gossip-glomers](https://github.com/lynshi/gossip-glomers).
-Handlers are registered in [main.go](https://github.com/lynshi/gossip-glomers/blob/main/main.go), while implementations for each challenge can be found under [`internal/`](https://github.com/lynshi/gossip-glomers/tree/main/internal).
-Each package exposes `Add*Handle` methods to add handlers for different (Maelstrom-defined) message types.
+Implementations for each challenge can be found under [`internal/`](https://github.com/lynshi/gossip-glomers/tree/main/internal).

-Throughout the challenges, I make use of channels[^5].
-Though this doesn't seem strictly necessary for such a toy program, I use [`Context`](https://pkg.go.dev/context) to inform goroutines when the program is shutting down so that they can close channels before exiting.

 Finally, I've set up [GitHub Actions](https://github.com/lynshi/gossip-glomers/blob/main/.github/workflows/tests.yml) to run tests for each challenge.

 ---
 # Challenge 2: Unique ID Generation